IreneScarpanti/DIASIM/README.md

-# DIASIM — A Deterministic Simulator for Distributed Algorithms
+# DIASIM: A Deterministic Simulator for Distributed Algorithms

 DIASIM is a deterministic, discrete-event simulator for distributed algorithms, written in Go as a modular library.
 Distributed algorithms are expressed as